davetcoleman/moveit_whole_body_ik/README.md

 # Assumptions

-Note: this code assumes your jmg (joint model group) is in this order:
+Note: this code currently assumes your joint model group is in this order:

    TORSO
    ARM